Top 20 Tourist Places to Visit in Bhutan

 Bhutan is a mysterious and lockdown Himalayas country in the eyes of the outside world.
 Its territory extends from the Himalayan snow mountain of more than 7000 meters in the north to the relatively hot low-altitude area in the south.
 The diverse natural scenery provides the possibility of Bhutan tourism of various themes, such as Bhutan leisure trip, Bhutan sightseeing trip, family trip, Bhutan trek, etc.

 Here is soaked with a strong Tibetan Buddhism color.
 You will see various temples and Buddhist holy sites.
 Each scenic spot has religious legends.
 Religion has also shaped the gentle character of the Bhutanese.
-Follow the guide of things to do in Bhutan to experience the real Bhutan, among which Tiger's Nest, Rinpung Dzong, Punakha Dzong, Trashi Chhoe Dzong and Dochu La Pass are the most worth visiting places.
-In addition to must-visit tourist places, we are here to give you a detailed and systematic introduction to Bhutan's landscapes and historical sites according to the conventional tourist routes.
+Here're the top 20 tourist places in Bhutan according to the conventional tourist routes, among which Tiger's Nest, Rinpung Dzong, Punakha Dzong, Trashi Chhoe Dzong and Dochu La Pass are the most worth visiting places.

 Tiger’s Nest - The Most Sacred Attraction in Bhutan